Will Smith celebrates return to home state with Braves

 Smith said playing so close to home “was huge” in his decision to sign with Atlanta.
 He said he also wanted to play for a winner, and the Braves have won two straight NL East division titles.

 Bullpen woes hurt the Braves in their NL Division Series loss to St. Louis.
-Atlanta led 3-1 going to the eighth inning in Game 1, but Luke Jackson and Melancon struggled in a 7-6 loss.
+Atlanta led 3-1 going to the eighth inning of the opener, but Luke Jackson and Melancon struggled in a 7-6 loss.

 Anthopoulos shot down any notion that he’ll be looking to trade Greene after adding Smith.